MicrosoftDocs/sql-docs/docs/reporting-services/tools/reporting-services-in-sql-server-data-tools-ssdt.md

 The Document Outline pane is useful for identifying text boxes and other report items by name.
 When you select an item in the Document Outline pane, the item is also selected on the design surface.

-You can also use the Document Outline window to help debug errors in expressions.
+You can also use the Document Outline pane to help debug errors in expressions.

 ### Task List window